Sunset view of downtown Calgary.

 Recharge your batteries at Kamloops

-It's a little hard to split the road trip from Vancouver to Calgary into even halves, but Kamloops comes pretty close to being a midpoint; best of all, it's a relatively short drive from the Rockies.
+It's a little hard to split the road trip from Vancouver to Calgary into even halves, but Kamloops comes pretty close to being a midpoint; best of all, it's less than 4 hours' drive on the Banff Route and a short drive from the beautiful Rockies once you are ready to set off.

 When you think of Canada, images of towering buildings might not be the first thing that springs to mind, but Calgary puts a lot of the States' cities to shame with its jaw-dropping architecture and urban atmosphere.